Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Proof of Lemma

-Since $ \widehat{u}_{ki} $ is differentiable w.r.t. $ {^1q_{ki}^l}, {^2q_{ki}^l} $ (at all points), that component of the gradient indeed has to be $ 0 $ at a local extremum.
-Which implies equal prices and complimentary slackness properties (using arguments from respective proofs) and we can write
+\textbf{Step 2a.} First we will show that without the gradient being zero, there cannot be a local extremum.
+Note that by construction, $ f(s_{ki}^\prime) $ is continuous w.r.t. $ s_{ki}^\prime $.
+Since $ f(\cdot) $ is differentiable w.r.t. $ {^1q_{ki}^l}, {^2q_{ki}^l} $ variables (at all points), derivatives w.r.t. these indeed have to be $ 0 $ at any interior local extremum.
+This implies equal prices and complimentary slackness properties (using arguments from respective proofs) and for the remaining term we can write